Pandaqi/Windowsilk/README.md

 * Actually give insects the legs they have (now there are just a few default legs everyone uses) + animate the legs during flight.
 * Optimization improvements.
 Splitting everything into modules/nodes has the downside that even a simple game like this has _thousands_ of nodes active at the same time.
 Many of those nodes could be simplified to the most basic version ("Node") or optimized some other way.

-Besides that, I'm thinking of turning this idea into a puzzle game as well.
-(With "this idea" being "solve puzzles on a spider web by creating new strands or destroying old ones".)
-If I make it a bit more abstract/simplified and constrain it to a grid, I think that'd be wonderful.

-(If you read this and think: "yes, great idea, I'm going to make that puzzle game!"
-That's fine by me, just let me know and maybe we can collaborate.)

 ## What can I use?
 In the spirit of these game jams, I make absolutely everything available and freely accessible.